As a heavy metal band hailing from Fayetteville, NC in the mid 80's, it was pretty much a

 the band known then as Overlorde, that's exactly what happened.
 Formed in 1980 by

-guitarist George "Wildman" Koerber and bassist Darrell Collins the quintet unleashed their
+guitarist George "Wildman" Koerber and bassist Darrell Collins. vocalist Steve Sosa the

 first demo, entitled 'Medieval Metal' in 1985, which immediately caught the attention of the